-Use this screen to ping, traceroute, nslookup, speed test for troubleshooting.
+Use this screen to ping, traceroute, nslookup, or speed test for troubleshooting.
 Ping and traceroute are used to test whether a particular host is reachable.
 After entering an IP address and clicking one of the buttons to start a test, the results will be shown in the screen.
 Use nslookup to find the IP address for a host name and vice versa.
-Use speed test to determine the download and upload speed.
+Use speed test to perform an upload and download throughput test for applications such as file transfer, web browsing and email.